red carpet image banner

 History and H & R -

-GUEST -Managing Celebs (Christian) / "The Fool"/ R
+GUEST -Managing Celebs (Johanna) / "The Fool"/ R

 Reading due next Mon and write a response: